 Sharing vs Non sharing and why can't CA have it?

-Most of us don't really think that much about what goes behind our plumbing fixtures until we having to purchase a new one.
-With showers we are very familiar with the handles and the shower head and the tub spout for example, but how much do you know about the valve behind the wall that powers the whole system?
+Most of us don't really think that much about what goes behind our shower wall.
+We are very familiar with choices relating to finishes, styles, but how much do you really know about the valve behind the wall that powers the whole system?
 If your answer is nothing at all, you are not alone!

-There is a lot to learn and understand to make the most informed decision when choosing a new shower system and this article focuses on the question of sharing and non-sharing valves.
+There is a lot to learn and understand to make the most informed decision when choosing a new shower system.
+This article focuses on the question of sharing and non-sharingvalves.
 What are they, why should you choose one over the other and why are they restricted in some states?

-Newer systems may have not only the shower head and tub spout, but also wisely feature a hand held shower wand, which we regularly tell anyone who will listen, should be standard with all shower systems installed.
+Newer systems may have not only the shower head and tub spout, but could feature more than one shower head and should feature a hand held shower wand, which we regularly tell anyone who will listen, should be standard with all shower systems installed.
 (Click here for more on that topic).
-If you have a non-sharing valve, you will be able to use either the shower head OR the hand shower at one time.
+If you have a non-sharing valve, you will be able to turn on one shower head OR the hand shower at one time.

-If you have a sharing valve, there is a position on the valve allowing you to have water going to both the shower head and the hand shower at the same time.
+If you have a sharing valve, there is a position on the valve allowing you to have water going to two components at once.
+So on the example below could have water going to both the shower heads, or a shower head and the hand shower at the same time.

 OK, that's the what, now for the deeper dive.
 If sharing valves exist, why would you not want one?
 Well, there are a few reasons:

 - Water saving: As we know, we have a limited supply of fresh water on this planet, and as the population grows it becomes more and more important to save and protect it.
-North America certainly seems ahead of the curve on this one, (evidenced by the enormous water wasting shower heads shown at the biggest plumbing shows in Europe last year).
+North America certainly seems ahead of the curve on this one (evidenced by the enormous water wasting shower heads sold across Europe and in other parts of the world).
 The state of California actually outlaws the use of sharing valves for just this reason; water is precious and we need to safeguard it.

 - Limited hot water: Just how big IS your hot water tank?
 With limitations on the flow rate of each element in your shower, you could use multiple elements longer than you used to be able to, but it will still significantly lessen the length of your time with a hot shower!

-- Personal preferences: While it seems like a great idea, do you really want want spraying at your from all different directions?
+- Personal preferences: While it seems like a great idea, do you really want water spraying at you from all different directions?
 If you take the time to direct them properly, maybe.
 But it tends to be one of those things that sounds better in theory than in practice.

 Why would you want a sharing valve?